Narsinh Mehta: Poetic works

 Narsinh's poetic work is typically viewed as bhajans towards Krishna but also Hindu bhakti.
-As a pioneer poet of Gujarat, his bhajans have been sung in Gujarat and Rajasthan for over five centuries The compositions are philosophical or ethical, and often descriptive of the love of Radha and Krishna.
+As a pioneer poet of Gujarat, his bhajans have been sung in Gujarat and Rajasthan for over five centuries.
+The compositions are philosophical or ethical, and often descriptive of the love of Radha and Krishna.

 Notable features

 Narsinh's bhajans belong to the genre "deshi" in Gujarati, which is also known as "pad" as a close similar in North Indian languages.
 Both styles anchor in the traditional meters and popular tunes and rhythms.
 He is known for ragas common during the morning time, spring, and rainy season.

 According to Champaklal Nayak, Narsinh is the first to compose bhajans about Krishna in the appropriate ragas.
 Narsinh composed items for his own singing, and it is impossible to confirm or reconstruct the melodies in which he sang them.

-One of the most important features of Mehta's works is that they are not available in the language in which Narsinh had composed them.
+One of the most important features of Narsinh's works is that they are not available in the language in which Narsinh had composed them.
 They have been largely preserved orally.
 The oldest available manuscript of his work is dated around 1612, and was found by the noted scholar Keshavram Kashiram Shastri from Gujarat Vidhya Sabha.
 Because of the immense popularity of his works, their language has undergone modifications over time.

 Narsinh's work has expanded beyond his Hindu bhakti into secular contexts such as school events and cultural programs.

 Genres of Gujarati folk music

-Narsinh's bhajans are frequently performed in the popular Gujarati genres of garbi, dhol and prabhatiya.
+Narsinh's bhajans are frequently performed in the popular Gujarati genres of garbi, dhol, and prabhatiya.
 Garbi and dhol are celebratory genres, whereas the prabhatiya genre is sung in the morning to evoke peacefulness and contentment.